 Taxonomy: There are six subspecies currently recognized, three of these in Mexico and Bermuda (Pyle 1997); the others are micrus of south Texas and northeast Mexico, griseus (including noveboracensis) of the central and eastern USA, and maynardi of southern Florida.
 Nebraska birds are presumed griseus.

-Changes Since 2000: This species has become of annual occurrence in the extreme southeast since about 2010, possibly in response to climate change.
+Changes Since 2000: This species has become of annual occurrence in the extreme southeast since about 2010.

 Spring: Apr 19,21,23 <<<>>> summer